I am leaving my job and must decide what to do with my retirement plan assets. What are my options?

 Not Insured by FDIC or Any Other Government Agency | Not Bank Guaranteed | Not Bank Deposits or Obligations | May Lose Value.

-The investment products sold through LPL Financial, Unified Trust Company, Dupree Mutual Funds and OBS Financial are not insured Cumberland Security Bank deposits and are not FDIC insured.
+The investment products sold through LPL Financial, American Trust Company, Dupree Mutual Funds and AssetMark, Inc. are not insured Cumberland Security Bank deposits and are not FDIC insured.
 These products are not obligations of the Cumberland Security Bank and are not endorsed, recommended or guaranteed by Cumberland Security Bank or any government agency.
 The value of the investment may fluctuate, the return on the investment is not guaranteed, and loss of principal is possible.